Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

 1. Add the NSG to the NIC you created in previous lab.
 1. Run your playbook.

-Next, let's add more inbound rules to open ports 80 and 443 as well.
+Next, let's add more inbound rules to open some ports.
 A direct way is to do the following:

 ```yml
   - name: Create Network Security Group that allows SSH,HTTP and